This post contains affiliate links. Please read our disclosure policy.

 - Pour into well greased pan.

-- For bundt cakes loaf pans or large springform cakes, cook 45 minutes to 1 hour- when a toothpick inserted into the middle comes clean.
+- For bundt cakes loaf pans or large springform cakes, bake 45 minutes to 1 hour- when a toothpick inserted into the middle comes clean.

 - For muffins, bake 15-30 minutes until toothpick comes out clean.